 - Discworld: In Thud!
 Commander Sam Vimes receives a marking on his wrist which is more than just a scar.
 It is the embodiment of an ancient Dwarven spirit of justice and retribution and takes on sentient life whenever he needs its help.

 - In the Dragonback books, the alien K'da have the ability (and, indeed, the requirement) to temporarily become living tattoos on humans and a couple other species.

 - Genome, Sergey Lukyanenko's novel, involved a character who had a tattoo of an imp on his shoulder.
 While not living per se, it was technically an LCD screen hooked up to his nervous system and effectively displays his emotions.
 He is a mutant whose emotions were altered (Case in point: as a genetically engineered pilot, he can only love spaceships).
 He initially wears sleeveless shirts and considers getting a spacesuit with a transparent shoulder, but since the novel is about understanding yourself, he eventually covers the tattoo with clothes.

-- In the book Eldest, Eragon meets the twin elves Iduna and Neya, who have a dragon tattoo inscribed across both their bodies.
+- Inheritance Cycle: In Eldest, Eragon meets the twin elves Iduna and Neya, who have a dragon tattoo inscribed across both their bodies.
 The tattoo has the ability to leave their skin and become a fully formed dragon that can interact with the outside world.